nimbusproject/cloudinit.d/docs/README.boottool.txt

 -----------------------------------------

-Before diving into the details of boot level creation we must first explain how to launch and configure a single VM with cloud-boot.
-As input cloud-boot takes a set of configuration files (these will be discussed in detail later).
+Before diving into the details of boot level creation we must first explain how to launch and configure a single VM with cloudinit.d.
+As input cloudinit.d takes a set of configuration files (these will be discussed in detail later).
 Here we will just introduce the 'service' section of the configuration file.
 This is the part of the configuration that describes a single VM instance and how it should be